banyancomputer/banyan-core/README.md

 #### Staging Service and Storage Provider Service 📦

 The staging service and storage provider service use a `.env` file to store an argument called `UPLOAD_STORE_URL`.
-This argument is used to connect to the MinIo backend that is initialized by the `./bin/reset_env.sh` script (discussed below).
+This argument is used to connect to an Object Store backend.
+This variable must be present at runtime, or the service will fail to start.
+This variable specifies a connection to the Object Store backend the given service should use at runtime.

-A sample file exists in either crate, with default credentials appropriate for the MinIo backend set up on your development environment.
-DO NOT USE THE SPECIFIED CREDENTIALS IN PRODUCTION.
-You can copy that sample file into place by running the following command:
+A sample file exists in either crate.
+This file should configure a valid connection to a local filesystem Object Store at the path `./data/uploads`.
+You can copy that sample files into place by running the following command:

 ```sh
 cp crates/banyan-staging-service/.env{.sample,}
 cp crates/banyan-storage-provider-service/.env{.sample,}
 ```

-The specified variable must be available through the environment at runtime, or the service will fail to start.

-If you require object storage against a local filesystem for see either `crates/banyan-staging-service/.env.sample` or `crates/banyan-storage-provider-service/.env.sample` for the appropriate configuration to do so.
+You must copy these defaults in place before attempting to run either service or resetting your devlopment environment with `./bin/reset_env.sh` (discussed below).

+These services also support using an S3 bucket as an Object Store backend.
+For development purposes this project initializes MinIo backend that is spawned locally by `./bin/reset_env.sh`.

+The `.env.sample` files in either crate should contain example connection strings for connecting to this local MinIo instance in your development environment.
+DO NOT USE THE SPECIFIED CREDENTIALS IN PRODUCTION.
+If you've run`./bin/reset_env.sh` successfully then MinIo should be available at those example endpoints.

 ### ✨ Automatic Clean Up / First Time Setup